Slices of the Takagi function: Tangent decompositions and slices

 In particular,

-\end{proposition} In Example \ref{ex:counterexample}, we show that the proposition can fail if the WBNC is not satisfied and in fact, this is even possible under the SOSC.
+If $X$ is dominated, then $\dimh(X)$ can be removed from both maxima above. \end{proposition} In Example \ref{ex:counterexample}, we show that the proposition can fail if the WBNC is not satisfied and in fact, this is even possible under the SOSC.
 In particular, the previous proposition is not true if one replaces the WBNC by the SOSC.

 The proof of Proposition \ref{prop:assouad-upper-bound} relies on finding suitable decompositions of the tangents of self-affine sets into finitely many components, where each component can be affinely mapped to a slice of the original set.
 This is made formal by the following lemma. \begin{lemma} If $X$ is a self-affine set satisfying the WBNC and $T\in \Tan(X)$, then there exists a finite index set $I$ such that for every $i\in I$ there is a set $T_i\subset T$, a point $y_i\in X$, and a linear map $G_i$ for which \begin{enumerate} \item $T=\bigcup_{i\in I}T_i$, \item $\mathrm{rank}(G_i)\geq 1$, \item $G_i(T_i)+y_i\subset X$. \end{enumerate} Furthermore, if $X$ is dominated, then $\mathrm{rank}(G_i)=1$ and $\im(G_i)\in X_F$ for all $i\in I$. \end{lemma}